JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 ```

 The first `1` means run one event, second `1` is the random seed.
 One can see the output file `strings_event_0.dat` in the same folder, which contains the initial strings for the following hydrodynamic evolution.
 Then users can plot the space-time  distribution of the strings at their thermalization.
 In your browser, we first go into the `hydro_session` folder, and then open the notebook `Hydro_hand_on_Section.ipynb` by clicking on it.
 Once the notebook is open, the user can execute the cells in this notebook.
-Press `shift+enter` to execute the cell blocks in the notebook.
+Press `shift+enter` or click `Run` button on the top to execute the cell blocks in the notebook.

 By changing parameters in the `mcglauber.input`, users can plot the string distributions at low or high energies, and at small or large systems, and build some intuition about the dynamical initial conditions.